Debbie Googe

-Deborah Ann Googe (born 24 October 1962) is an English musician, who achieved international fame as the bassist for the band My Bloody Valentine.
-Their studio albums Isn't Anything (1988) and Loveless (1991) established Googe as a pioneering figure in the shoegaze genre.
-She has also worked with Snowpony, Primal Scream and Thurston Moore.
+Deborah Ann Googe (born 24 October 1962) is an English musician who is the bassist for My Bloody Valentine.
+Their albums Isn't Anything (1988) and Loveless (1991) established Googe as a pioneering figure in the shoegaze genre.
+She has also worked with Snowpony, Primal Scream, and Thurston Moore.

 Career

 My Bloody Valentine

+Googe was born in Yeovil, Somerset, England.
+Prior to joining My Bloody Valentine, she played for a band called Bikini Mutants in her hometown of Yeovil, who gigged with The Mob.